 If alcohol and other drug education is being taught, find out what your children are learning so you are able to provide accurate information in discussions with your child and to support what is being taught at school.

-If alcohol and other drug education is not being taught at your child’s school you can approach the parent representative of the School Management Council to express your view about how important it is to have alcohol and drug education as part of the school curriculum.
+If alcohol and other drug education is not being taught at your child’s school you can approach your child’s teacher, in the first instance, or the school principal to express your view about how important it is to have alcohol and drug education as part of the school curriculum.

 1 Toumbourou.
 J (Professor and Chair in Health Psychology at Deakin University), unpublished 2010.